P-p-H-d/mlib/README.md

 The output parameters are listed first, then the input/output parameters and finally the input parameters.

-The oplist shall also provide the `INIT_MOVE` operator if the default instance (aka '=' operator) is not working for this type (for example for array of size 1, in which case the method `M_COPY_A1OBJ` is likely to work), or disable the operator.
+The oplist shall also provide the `INIT_MOVE` operator if the default instance (aka '=' operator) is not working for this type (for example for array of size 1, in which case the method `M_COPY_A1OBJ` is likely to work), or you need to disable the operator.

 This common interface is specified as follow: